-The Higgs boson: Vital to life but is it there?
+The Higgs boson: vital to life but is it there?

 It is a key component of the "Standard Model" - the all-encompassing theory developed by physicists of how the cosmos as we know it works at its basic level of particles and forces.

-But until now, in the four decades since it was first posited, no one has convincingly claimed to have glimpsed the Higgs Boson, let alone proved that it actually exists.
+But until now, in the four decades since it was first posited no one has convincingly claimed to have glimpsed the Higgs Boson, let alone to have proved that it actually exists.

 At an eagerly awaited briefing on Tuesday at the CERN research centre near Geneva, two independent teams of "Higgs Hunters" - a term they themselves hate - were widely expected to suggest they were fairly confident they had spotted it.